What is the process if I receive a ticket and my vehicle was towed?

 What is the maximum length of time I can park my vehicle on the street without moving it?

 Vehicles cannot be parked or stored on a public street for long periods of time.
 Storage of a vehicle is considered to be a vehicle in excess of 72 hours without being moved.
 Vehicles stored longer than 72 hours are subject to being towed or cited.
+If you are parking on the street in the paid parking areas of the Uptown District, there is a 3-hour maximum time limit.

 How close to the curb must I be to park legally?